gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

 The exception to the rule is C type `struct` that only contains data members.

-### Functions that can be implemented using public interface of a class should not be members
+### Functions that can be implemented using the public interface of a class should not be members

 A class definition can be kept small and less prone to change if it only defines the core functionality.
 Any other functions that can be